JohnAllAlong/game-dev-portfolio/README.md

-# Simple Portfolio for Projects and Sketches
+# Simple Game Dev Portfolio Website

-This is an easy-to-use template for creating a portfolio website to showcase your coding projects and interactive sketches.
-No complex frameworks - just basic HTML and CSS.
+Easy-to-use template for a portfolio website to showcase your coding projects, interactives sketches, and games.
+No complex frameworks - just HTML and CSS.
 Your portfolio will be hosted for free using Github pages.

 ## Project Structure